Database right: United States

 Uncreative collections of facts are outside of Congressional authority under the Copyright Clause (Article I, § 8, cl.
 8) of the United States Constitution, therefore no database right exists in the United States.
 Originality is the sine qua non of copyright in the United States (see Feist Publications v.
 Rural Telephone Service).
 This has not stopped database owners lobbying for the introduction of such a right, but so far bills to introduce it in the US have been prevented by the successful lobbying of research libraries, consumer groups and firms who benefit from the free use of factual information.

 Brazil

 In Brazil, Federal Law No. 9610 of 1998 (the Law of the authorial rights) confers database owners exclusive rights specifically for copying, distribution and translation of databases.

 The same law also states that this right is contingent upon the database being the result of an intellectual creation, which may be deemed so based on "the selection, organization, or disposition of its content".

 Therefore, consistent with international law and the position in many jurisdictions, legislation in Brazil may or may not offer copyright protection to databases, depending on how the database was developed.
+This right applies to the unique and creative structure of the database itself and not to its contents.

+Japan

+In Japan, whether a database can be protected by copyright depend on whether the data collected meet threshold of protection in copyright law.
+For example, in year 2000, Tokyo District Court ruled that the original classification system of industries applied by database owner onto telephone number database is copyright protected.
+In year 2002, Tokyo District Court ruled the structure of a database of new built residental unit price and characteristics to be protected by copyright because of the way it selects the data and organize into system.
+On the other hand, in year 2001, Tokyo District Court ruled that even when the database itself do not have sufficient creativity applied to make it protected by copyright, if one use the database created by database owner with efforts to compete against the database owner, it could still be considered an illegal behavior as it violated fair and free competition in the market.
+However, the use of such illegal behavior term to restrict use of non-copyright-protected works have reduced following a 2011 ruling by Intellectual Property High Court that require exceptional circumstances for its application, which the test have been applied in subsequent rulings.